-CEG Checklist Requirements Regulatory Reference CEG Checklist Reference Participant Implementation Requirements CX Considerations 2 The ASPSP must notify the PSU through the ASPSP app for authentication purposes only without introducing any additional screens.
+С EG Checklist Requirements Regulatory Reference CEG Checklist Reference Participant Implementation Requirements 2 The ASPSP must notify the PSU through the ASPSP app for authentication purposes only without introducing any additional screens.
 The notification must clearly mention the payment request with the amount and the payee.
-Trustee P3/P4 letter Actions P3 A2 and P3 A6 EBA Final Guideline 5.2 (a) FCA Approach 1 ASPSP Required PISP IoT device through voice enabled commands asks if they would like to checkout for the requested payment using their stored ASPSP account.
-After the PSU confirms, the PISP uses the stored PSU identity with the ASPSP to request for payment.
-Document 17.132,17.136, 17.138 • RTS Art.
-5(1)(a) 28 4 The ASPSP must make the PSU aware that they have been logged off from the ASPSP app and notify them to check back on the originating PISP app.
-3 The ASPSP app based authentication must have no more than the number of steps that the PSU would experience when directly accessing the ASPSP mobile app (biometric, passcode, credentials).
+Trustee P3/P4 letter Actions P3 A2 and P3 A6 EBA Final Guideline 5.2 (a) FCA Approach Document 17.132,17.136, 17.138 RTS Art.
+5(1)(a) 1 28 ASPSP Required 3 The ASPSP app based authentication must have no more than the number of steps that the PSU would experience when directly accessing the ASPSP mobile app (biometric, passcode, credentials).
 Trustee P3/P4 letter Actions P3 A2 and P3 A6 EBA Final Guideline 5.2 (a) FCA Approach Document 17.132,17.136, 17.138 1 ASPSP Required 5 The PISP must confirm successful confirmation of payment initiation. • PSRs Reg 44(1) 26 PISP Required